tjhickey724/compiler_design/code/MiniC/PA5/x86-64-practice.md

 ``` bash
 gcc -c -S -O0 *.c
 ```
-which will create main.s, print.s, and test.s
+which will create main.s, print.s, and test.s.
+The "-c" says to compile them separately, the "-S" compiles to assembly and the "-O0$ say use the level 0 optimization (it could be 1,2, or 3 if you want more optimization).

 and we can compile those to get an executable (the default is a.out) with
 ``` bash
 gcc main.s test.s print.s